GaloisInc/cardano-network-service-assurance/TODO/tracing-analysis.md

     that attempts to parse log files for legacy systems.
 (This is code we have copied for CNSA.)
 A more general solution seems worthwhile!

-The consequence of many of the above is more work and less than ideal solutions for tracing consumers such as
+Some of the consequences of the above isuses are more work and less than ideal solutions for tracing consumers such as
   - ad hoc log parsing in CNSA
   - ad hoc log parsing in the tracing/benchmarking code (in `cardano-node/bench/*`)
   - third party code that parses log files